Shriram-Patil8123/Amazon-Clone/README.md

-🛍️ Amazon Clone
+🛒 Amazon Clone using HTML & CSS
-Welcome to my Amazon Clone — a clean and fully responsive static replica of the Amazon homepage.
-This project showcases my front-end design using HTML, CSS, and Font Awesome to mimic the structure and styling of one of the world's biggest e-commerce platforms.
+This is a static Amazon homepage clone built using only HTML and CSS.
+It is a front-end project made to replicate the visual design of the Amazon homepage and practice layout structuring, styling.

+🔧 Built With
+HTML5 – For the basic structure of the page

+CSS3 – For styling, layout, and  page design.

-🚀 Features
+✨ Key Features
-✨ Realistic Layout & Styling

-Designed to match the real Amazon homepage

-Static navigation bar, delivery selector, search bar, and cart icon
+Amazon-style navigation bar with logo, search bar, and cart icon

-🖼️ Hero Section
-Includes a promotional message and geo-targeted banner prompt
+Hero section with a promotional banner

-🛍️ Product Categories Section
-Various shopping boxes: Clothes, Electronics, Furniture, Beauty, Toys & more

-Image-based boxes with hover effects and headlines
+Product category boxes with background images

-🧭 Navigation Panel
-Amazon-style menu with links like Today’s Deals, Customer Service, Gift Cards, etc.

-🦶 Footer Section
-Professional footer with grouped links, branding, and legal text
+Footer with grouped links and branding

-🧑‍💻 Tech Stack
-HTML5 – Markup for page structure

-CSS3 – For layout, colors, spacing, and responsiveness

-Font Awesome – For rich UI icons (cart, search, menu, etc.)
+Fully responsive design that adapts to various screen sizes

+🚀 How to Run
+Download or clone the repository

+Open index.html with any web browser

+No setup required — runs directly from your local machine

-📂 Folder Structure
+📁 Folder Structure
 graphql
 Copy
 Edit
 Amazon-Clone/
 │
-├── index.html          # Main static HTML page
+├── index.html          # Main HTML file
-├── style.css           # Stylesheet for layout and design
+├── style.css           # CSS file for styling
-├── boxX_image.jpg      # Image assets for category boxes
+├── images/             # Product images used in the layout